 It was a brief "Poo-Yie" moment.
 (That's Cajun for something like "Oh, my!")

-Then I remembered I had gulf shrimp in the freezer and said, "I know, let's boil some shrimp, and then everyone can eat it any way they like!"
+Then I remembered I had Gulf shrimp in the freezer and said, "I know, let's boil some shrimp, and then everyone can eat it any way they like!"

 One of my favorite ways to eat boiled shrimp is to toss them in this delicious homemade Remoulade Sauce.
 It's a classic Louisiana dressing that's easy to prepare and a delightful condiment for Cajun shrimp flavor.